turbot/steampipe-plugin-aws/docs/tables/aws_elastcache_cluster.md

 ```

-### List of elasticache cluster that DO NOT enforce encryption in transit
+### List clusters that do not enforce encryption in transit

 ```sql
 select